Easy Sourdough Discard Pancakes with Cinnamon Honey Butter

 Unheard of, frankly.
 But don’t worry- I’m here to fix it!

-These sourdough discard pancakes are a spin off of my einkorn and freshly milled pancake recipe, but with a sourdough twist.
+These sourdough discard pancakes are a spin off of my einkorn and and fresh milled wheat pancakes, but with a sourdough twist.
 They are also topped with an easy and delicious cinnamon honey butter, which first made its debut in this einkorn cornbread recipe.

 SO.
 GOOD.
 Especially when paired with fluffy pancakes.